 Informed by the reviews described above, the Office of the Provost has led a review of all recruitment and selection processes, policies and procedures at the University of Alberta.
 This review will be complete (including formal approval processes) by the end of 2019.
 The review will ensure that the recruitment and selection processes support diversity; that selection committees have diverse composition; and that accountabilities for equity-related considerations are clearly defined.
 They will also prescribe EDI training for committee members.
 Over the long term, these changes are anticipated to increase the diversity of the university’s workforce, including among chairholders, and to contribute to improved equity and inclusiveness throughout hiring processes.

 The University of Alberta is a large, complex organization with approximately 38,000 students, 15,000 employees, 18 faculties, five campuses, 400 undergraduate programs, 500 graduate programs, 100+ institutes, and 400+ teaching and research agreements with 50 countries.

-The EDI Strategic Plan is being socialized across the university community and will be formally launched in February 2019 (a link will be added at that time).
+The EDI Strategic Plan was socialized across the university community and formally launched in February 2019.
 The plan is intended to roll out prospectively over four-year intervals, updated annually.
 It articulates a mission, vision, guiding principles, and sets out goals and benchmarks for the next four years; the plan is intended to improve coordination and accountability among EDI-related initiatives across the university.
 A corresponding annual report will be prepared each spring.